 You can also use these words in your interview.
 Keep the top skills listed here in mind during your interview, and be prepared to give examples of how you've exemplified each.

 Each job will require different skills and experiences, so make sure you read the job description carefully, and focus on the skills listed by the employer.
 These words will be especially useful when answering questions about leadership.
 Also review our list of skills listed by job and type of skill.

 Top 10 Leadership Soft Skills

-You must learn what motivators work best for your employees or team members to encourage productivity and passion.
+Leaders must learn what motivators work best for their employees or team members to encourage productivity and passion.
 Skills related to effective motivation include:

 Leaders who try to take on too many tasks by themselves will struggle to get anything done.
 These leaders often fear that delegating tasks is a sign of weakness, when in fact it is a sign of a strong leader.

 Therefore, you need to identify the skills of each of your employees, and assign duties to each employee based on his or her skill set.
 By delegating tasks to staff members, you can focus on other important tasks.
 Some skills that make a good delegator include: